+Contents

+Introduction Page 3

+Sheep

+Sheep on a stick Page 4

+Pom pom sheep Page 5

+Counting sheep in Old English Page 6

+Wool

+Weaving friendship bracelets Pages 7-9

+More weaving activities Page 10

+Weaving with sticks Pages 11-12

+More ideas Page 13

+On the farm

+Lambing Page 14

+Sheep farm visits Page 15

+LEAF Education Page 16

+Introduction

-Introduction Over the years LEAF Education (formerly arming & Countryside Education) has produced a wide range of e-activity booklets covering many topics including rural crafts, activities at shows and events and seasonal activities.
+Over the years LEAF Education (formerly Farming & Countryside Education) has produced a wide range of e-activity booklets covering many topics including rural crafts, activities at shows and events and seasonal activities.

 Within these e-booklets there have been resources with a focus on sheep or wool and so we decided to bring these together into a new publication.

-Lambing visits are extremely popular in the spring and, providing correct health and safety guidance is followed, these can be rewarding and educational experiences for children.
-At other times of the year a visit to a sheep farm can incorporate a variety of curriculum links including geography, literacy, science and art so that teachers can include in their classroom teaching such topics as growing, lifecycles, healthy living and materials.
-A farm visit can stimulate creative and descriptive writing and dynamic artwork and outdoor visits often have a surprising and always memorable effect on children and their subsequent work.
-So why not have a go at some of the activities described here?
-They can all be carried out in the classroom or school grounds but preparation is essential.
-You might also like to consider some of the activities as an introduction to a farm visit or as follow up work.
+The current booklet has been adapted for parents and home educators at a time when farm visits are not possible.
+However, there are many sheep-related activities that can still be carried out at home.
+Why not have a go at some of them?

+They can all be carried out at home but adult preparation is essential.
+You might also like to consider some of the activities as an introduction to a farm visit when we are again able to get out and about.
 There is a section offering guidance on farm visits.

 Have fun!

 Sheep on a stick

-Materials required

 This activity needs a lot of "assembly" of materials and preparation in advance.
-You will need some scoured sheep's wool from various breeds (or shredded paper if you cannot source wool), a template sheep shape - cut out lots on thin card; cut out shapes from black card for head and ears, pipe cleaners cut in half, eyes, glue, tape and lolly sticks - all available from craft stores.
+You will need some scoured sheep's wool if you can get hold of any (or shredded paper if you cannot source wool), a template sheep shape - cut out lots on thin card; cut out shapes from black card for head and ears, pipe cleaners cut in half, eyes, glue, tape and lolly sticks - all available from on-line craft stores.

-Instructions

 Some adult supervision is necessary.

 Children stick the sheep's head to its body and its ears to the top of its head at either side.

 Using tape behind the ears they add twisted pipe cleaners for horns.
 Children stick wool or shredded paper onto the body but not the head.
 Using some lengths of wool they make some legs; tie the strands of wool together in a knot to make the sheep's feet.
 Add the eyes and a lolly stick by which to hold the sheep!

+Comments

-Comments This activity can produce a very attractive "sheep" for the children to take away and can provide a focal point for further discussion work about sheep.
+This activity can produce a very attractive "sheep" for the children to keep and can provide a focal point for further discussion work about sheep.

 Pom pom sheep

-Materials required

 For each sheep cut two circular pieces of card with a smaller ring cut in the centre, large enough for a small ball of wool to be passed through.
 Have available small balls of wool of appropriate colours, felt face shapes (ready cut) and eyes.
 Scissors and glue are needed.

-Instructions

 Each child has two card circles and is shown how to wind the wool round and round for about three layers.

 With adult supervision, the wool is cut carefully between the two outer layers of the card rings.
 A length of wool is wrapped in between the two outer edges and is pulled tight and knotted.
 This should create the pom pom!

 A face shape and eyes can be glued on.

+Comments

-Comments Adult guidance is usually necessary for this activity.
+Adult guidance is usually necessary for this activity.
 Many children will demonstrate immense patience in creating their sheep and adults are often enticed to join in!